jj5/kickass-crypto/README.md

 ## Why was this library written?

-I wanted to use the PHP OpenSSL library to round-trip some relatively sensitive data between my server and its clients in a relatively secure fashion.
+I wanted to use the PHP OpenSSL library to round-trip some relatively sensitive data between my server and its clients in a relatively secure fashion, secrecy and tamperproofing preferred.
 As mentioned above I found example code in the PHP documentation for the [openssl_encrypt()](https://www.php.net/manual/en/function.openssl-encrypt.php) function.